 In the 1980s, she was taken by road to Hartlepool where plans were made to restore her.
 Some work began, but with the cessation of shipbuilding on the Tees, she was once more abandoned and scheduled to be burnt.
 Again, Mackereth saved her and subsequently sold her to a trust dedicated to her restoration.
 Plans are being made to fit her with an electric engine and base her in the heart of Lincoln.

-Edward Hawthorne, Electric Boats on the Thames Alan Sutton Publishing Co Ltd (1995) pub: Alan Sutton Publishing Co Ltd
+Hawthorne, Edward, Electric Boats on the Thames Alan Sutton Publishing Co Ltd, Alan Sutton Publishing Co Ltd, 1995

 To date, this vessel has received funding of £23,600 by Heritage Lottery Fund